blockchain-lab-um/masca/packages/connector/README.md

 # Masca connector

-Masca connector is used to install Masca and expose API toward snap on dApps and other applications.
+Masca Connector is used to install Masca and expose API toward snap on dApps and other applications.

-For more details on SSI snap itself see [snap repo](https://github.com/blockchain-lab-um/masca) or read full [SSI Snap documentation](https://www.docs.masca.io/).
+For more details on Masca itself see [Masca repo](https://github.com/blockchain-lab-um/masca) or read [Masca documentation](https://www.docs.masca.io/getting-started).

 ## License